 Sample forms for use in collecting and organizing information for the online application:

 Step 5: Participate in an ordination interview with the District Board of Ministry.
+Interviews will take place during Minister in Training Weekend, March 20-21, 2020.
 If married, your spouse should also attend.

 Step 6: Participate in the ordination service at District Assembly.